Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Computational methodology and implementation

-Using $\Hmatp$, Z-RFOE and A-Z-RFOE schemes employing SP2 polynomials for approximating zero-temperature density matrix and the T-RFOE scheme for the finite-temperature density matrix have been implemented in a distributed setting.
-Figure ~\ref{fig:RFOESchematic} shows the schematic of the RFOE algorithm implemented in the current work.
+As discussed before, we consider the iterative orthogonal projection (IOP) based methods for solving the large-scale eigenvalue problem associated with matrix $\Hmat$ of dimension $M \times M$.
+In these approaches, the orthogonal projection of the matrix $\Hmat$ is carried out onto a carefully constructed subspace of dimension $k << M$ rich in the wanted eigenvectors.
+We choose to work with this smaller projected Hamiltonian $\Hmatp$ of dimension $k \times k$ and employ the recursive polynomial expansion procedures on $\Hmatp$ to approximate the density matrix in the subspace \cite{motam2014} as an alternative to explicit subspace diagonalization of $\Hmatp$.
+Owing to the reduced dimension of $\Hmatp$ and spectral width of $\Hmatp$ being commensurate with that of occupied Kohn-Sham eigenspectrum, the proposed approach is computationally efficient as demonstrated subsequently.

-Furthermore, we also explored mixed-precision strategies in conjunction with the RFOE schemes implemented in this work.
-To this end, we rely on the fact that far away from RFOE convergence to the appropriate density matrix, the floating point operations involved in the initial RFOE iterations can be performed in single precision (FP32) and switching to FP64 operations thereafter.
-The criteria to decide the number of initial FP32 iterations is linked to relative trace change of $\bX_n$ ($\epsilon_{tr}$) of two successive RFOE iterations.
-An estimate of $\epsilon_{tr}$ could be obtained by examining the dependence of $\epsilon_{tr}$ on the relative change in occupied eigensubspace between the starting matrix $\bX_0 = \Hmatp$ and the intermediate matrices $\bX_n$ generated during the course of RFOE.
-Our numerical studies on smaller size representative $\Hmatp$ arising in DFT show that $\epsilon_{tr} \approx \mathcal{O}(10^{-4})$ gives an acceptable error of $\mathcal{O}(10^{-7})$ with respect to fully double precision (FP64) computation of the density matrix.
+Figure~\ref{fig:RFOESchematic} describes the overall algorithmic details of implementing recursive Fermi-operator expansion (RFOE) approaches discussed in this work (Z-RFOE, A-Z-RFOE and T-RFOE) employing $\Hmatp$.
+As indicated in the figure, the trace change in the trial density matrix ($\bX_n$) for a given $n^{th}$ iteration relative to the previous iteration ($\mathtt{RelTr}$) is used as a criterion for RFOE convergence.
+Furthermore, we also explore mixed-precision strategies in conjunction with the Z-RFOE and T-RFOE schemes implemented in this work.
+To this end, we rely on the fact that far away from RFOE convergence to the density matrix, the floating point operations can be performed in single precision (FP32) and switching to double precision (FP64) operations thereafter.
+The criteria to decide the number of initial FP32 iterations is linked to $\mathtt{RelTr}$ .